Non-Equilibrium Currents in Stochastic Field Theories: a Geometric Insight

-In this Letter we bridge this gap by introducing a new mathematical framework that enables a systematic characterization of steady-state probability currents in nonequilibrium stochastic field theories.
-This framework is based on a generalization of the curl operator to functional spaces in the form of a functional exterior derivative.
-The construction of the underlying mathematical framework will be detailed in a separate publication and we here put it to work on the Active Model B (AMB), which is arguably the simplest coarse-grained description of scalar active matter~\cite{wittkowski2014scalar}.
-Importantly, AMB has been shown to exhibit MIPS and to lead to phase-separated states in which a finite entropy production rate is localized at the interfaces between the gas and the liquid phases~\cite{nardini2017entropy, martin2008statistical}.
-Probability currents, on the contrary, have remained out of reach so far.
-We here precisely localize them directly in the functional space in which the density field evolves, and show how they can be decomposed into superpositions of local 2D rotations, allowing for approriate numerical measurements (see Fig.~\ref{FigCurrents}).
-Our theory also allows unveiling the physical manifestations of these abstract currents in real space.
-For AMB, to leading order in the noise, this takes the form of propagating modes localized at the interface between the phases (see Fig.~\ref{PropagWaves}).
+In this Letter we address this challenge by introducing a new mathematical framework that enables a systematic characterization of steady-state probability currents in nonequilibrium stochastic field theories.
+This framework is based on a generalization of the curl operator to functional spaces in the form of a functional exterior derivative and on the identification of the appropriate Riemannian metric on the space of fields.
+We note that a related object, called `vertical derivative', has been introduced for jet bundles~\cite{anderson1989variational}, a context more restrictive than what we present here.
+In addition, differential geometry has been formally extended to abstract mathematical spaces~\cite{kriegl1997convenient} but the corresponding level of abstraction makes such theory hardly applicable to concrete physics problems~\cite{supp}.
+Furthermore, these mathematical formalisms have never been applied to characterize probability currents in stochastic field theories.
+Below, we briefly recap the finite-dimensional case to highlight the key steps of its generalization to infinite dimension.
+We then detail the construction of the functional exterior derivative for two important examples: the Active Model B (AMB)~\cite{wittkowski2014scalar} and the Kardar-Parisi-Zhang (KPZ) equation~\cite{kardar1986dynamic}.
+Importantly, when undergoing motility-induced phase separation (MIPS), AMB leads to a finite entropy production rate localized at the liquid-gas interface~\cite{nardini2017entropy, martin2008statistical}.
+However, the corresponding probability currents have remained out of reach so far.
+Here, we show how these currents can be decomposed into superpositions of local 2D rotations, allowing for direct observation (see Fig.~\ref{FigCurrents}).
+Our framework also reveals the direct manifestations of these high-dimensional currents in real space, in the form of propagating modes localized at the liquid-gas interface (see Fig.~\ref{PropagWaves}).
+Similarly, for the KPZ equation, we show how fluctuations are advected along height gradients (see Fig.~\ref{PropagWavesKPZ}).

-To set the scene for stochastic field theories, we start with a quick reminder of the finite-dimensional case.
-Consider the following Langevin dynamics in $d$ dimensions:
+To set the stage for stochastic field theories, we start with a quick reminder of the well-known finite-dimensional case.
+Consider the $n$-dimensional Langevin dynamics